Forest Health and Fire Risk Reduction

 Volunteer on our board or join a work party.

 Donate money to fund large scale mitigation projects.

 In 2019, Friends of the Bluff became a Firewise Community.
 See our boundary on this map.
-Firewise enables the group to earn cost-share money from WA Department of Natural Resources (DNR) for thinning and pruning work we do.
+Firewise enables the group to earn cost-share money from the WA Department of Natural Resources (DNR) for thinning and pruning work we do.
 We are committed to improving the ecology of the Bluff and protecting homes from fire.
 Since 2000, over 250 acres have been treated.
-Are you interested to learn more about our priorities and voice your opinion?
-Review our action areas and vote using this application:

 Fire risk reduction

 Forest health and fire risk reduction are intertwined.
 Trees in a forest compete for light, water, and nutrients.
 Trees that grow in adequate space – and thus have sufficient of the aforementioned resources - are healthier and better able to resist damage from insects, disease, and fire.

 Fire is a natural part of the ecosystem on the Bluff and the region.
 Our intent is not to eliminate all fire from the area – which would require paving it over!

 High tree density and low-hanging branches increase the risk of intense wildfires that threaten the forest and adjacent neighborhoods.
 However, when spacing in the forest is increased by thinning (removing some trees), and lower branches are pruned off remaining trees, wildfires seldom climb up into the treetops to become crown fires that leap from tree-to-tree and burn into neighboring communities.

 Wildfires that are kept on the ground are easier to control, so they pose less risk to residential areas, to the forest itself, and to firefighters.